DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 * I start the `balenaEtcher-1.14.3-x64.AppImage` imaging utility that runs on Ubuntu.

+> NOTE: There are versions of Balena Etcher for Windows, macOS, and (x64 & x86) Linux.

 * I select the 1.57GB ISO file as the source, the 32GB thumb drive as the target, and then I click the blue `Flash` button.